ErikReider/SwayNotificationCenter/README.md

 To reload the config, you'll need to run `swaync-client --reload-config`

 The main CSS style file is located in `/etc/xdg/swaync/style.css`.
-Copy it over to your `~/.config/swaync/` folder to customize without needing root access.
+Copy it over to your `~/.config/swaync/` folder to customize without needing root access. **Tip**: running swaync like this `GTK_DEBUG=interactive swaync` will open a inspector window that'll allow you to see all of the CSS classes + other information.

 ## Notification Inhibition